Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Risks Missuses of LLMs

 Another interesting approach suggested by Chen et al.~\cite{Chen2023CanLL} is \textit{Reader Ensemble}.
 This technique harnesses the collective power of multiple language models to scrutinize and validate the information produced by a given LLM.
 By cross-checking outputs, the ensemble aims to enhance reliability and consistency of responses.

-Additionally, Chen et al. introduce \textit{Vigilant Prompting} which involves crafting meticulous prompts or instructions for LLMs.
-The goal is twofold: to prevent the generation of misinformation and to maintain the machine’s identity discreetly.
+Additionally, Chen et al. introduce \textit{Vigilant Prompting} which crafts meticulous prompts or instructions for LLMs.
+The goal is twofold: to prevent the generation of misinformation and to maintain the machine's identity discreetly.

 While these groundbreaking approaches certainly enhance the pursuit of more reliable and dependable LLMs, the convergence of AI-generated texts with human-written content necessitates more effective means of identifying and managing misleading information produced by AI.
 In our earlier discussion, we touched upon white-box and black-box detection techniques.
 In the section~\ref{sec:text-detect}, we will dive deeper into these methods, offering additional details.